bmkuter/EC601/Project_2/README.md

 -I want to know what my current local beer scene is like!

--I want a currated list of the best breweries in town.
+-I want a curated list of the best breweries in town.

 -I only want to know about breweries people have enjoyed.